 Baby quilts are presented to newborns of church members to welcome them to our church.
 Baby quilts, children’s quilts, and adult quilts are given to Stevie’s Place (children suffering traumatic experiences), Red Cross, Nursing Homes, NAMI (National Alliance for Mental Illness), Alaska Children’s Services and Alaskan villages: Barrow, Wainwright, Point Lay, Atqasuk, Nuiqsut, Kaktovik, Kobuk, and Shishmaref.
 Winter gear was given to Stone Soup Café.

 Blanket Ministry welcomes anyone, who desires to help the service by sewing, cutting, hand sewing, hand tying quilts, and eating snacks while visiting with the Blanket Ministry ladies on Thursday mornings, 9:00-12:00, at the church.

 Here are some pictures of things we have done:

-To this point, Christ Lutheran has received and distributed food for 1129 requests.
+Through April 2023, Christ Lutheran has received and distributed food for 1951 requests.
 We are pleased to serve as one of the links in the Food Bank’s mission to feed those in need.